leandroroser/chunkR/README.md

 ## reader

 This package allows to read long data tables by chunks in R, using a fast C++ backend.
-The program reads each chunk and stores it in a structure that is accessible via R functions.
+The program reads each chunk using a file pointer, and stores it in a structure that is accessible via R functions.
 In each cycle, a file pointer that indicates the position of the next chunk is updated.

 ### Example